-Three of ERFC's five fixed income managers use the modified duration method to control interest rate risk.
-The other two fixed managers use the effective duration method.
+All three of ERFC's fixed income managers use the effective duration method to control interest rate risk.
 Regarding maturity, ERFC does not place limits on these fixed income managers.
 However, it does expect the average duration to be within 30 percent of the portfolio's benchmark.
-One of the managers utilizing the effective duration method is expected to be within 50 percent of the Bloomberg Barclays Capital Government/Credit Index.
+One of the managers is expected to be within 50 percent of the Bloomberg Barclays Capital Government/Credit Index.

-As of June 30, 2019, ERFC had the following fixed income investments, none of which are highly sensitive to changes in interest rates:
+As of June 30, 2020, ERFC had the following fixed income investments, none of which are highly sensitive to changes in interest rates: